seetaramalakshminakka/hatespeechrecognization/README.md

    ```

 ## Usage
-1. Prepare your dataset in the `dataset.csv` file.
+1. Prepare your dataset in the `twitter_data.csv` file.
 2. Launch the Streamlit app:
    ```bash
    streamlit run app.py